jostylr/literate-programming/lp.md

 the first line for an on and action pairing.

 Then the rest of it will be in the function block of the action.

+The syntax is  `event --> action : context` on the first line and the rest are to be used as the function body of the handler associated with the action.
+The handler has signature data, evObj.

     function (code) {
         var lines = code.split("\n");